jupyterhub/binderhub/CONTRIBUTING.md

 ### Day to day development tasks

+After having setup minikube and helm once, these are the tasks you need for every day development.

+* Start and stop minikube with `minikube start` and `minikube stop`.
+* Install JupyterHub in minikube with helm `./testing/minikube/install-hub`
+* Setup docker to use the same docker daemon as your minikube cluster `eval $(minikube docker-env)`
+* Start BinderHub `python3 -m binderhub -f testing/minikube/binderhub_config.py`
+* Visit your BinderHub at[http://localhost:8585](http://localhost:8585)

-To execute our test suite you need a running minikube cluster.
-It does not need to have anything installed on it:
+To execute most of our test suite you need a running minikube cluster.
+It does not need to have anything installed on it though:

 ```bash
 minikube start